Posting pictures and videos

 Take the picture or video down.

-Sounds obvious but if you posted it to a website the fastest way to get it down is to remove it yourself.
+Sounds obvious but if you posted it on an app the fastest way to get it down is to remove it yourself.
 Log on to the site and delete it.

 Ask others to delete it.

-If someone else has posted it, ask them to take it down from the site.
+If someone else has posted it, ask them to take it down .
 If they won’t do it, speak to an adult you trust or someone in school – your school should have rules about what pupils can post online.

 Report it to the website.

-If it’s been posted on a popular website like Facebook or YouTube you can make a report to the site to ask them to take it down.
+If it’s been posted online on a popular website you can make a report to the site or app to ask them to take it down.
 Most sites have rules to stop people posting embarrassing or hurtful pictures – if the picture or video breaks these rules they should delete it from the site.
-You can find out how to make a report to social media platforms here.
+Find out how to make a report to social media platforms.

 Get help if you’re being bullied.

 If people are being mean about a picture or sharing a video to embarrass you, talk to an adult you trust.
-You can post messages and get advice on Childline's Message boards or if you want to speak to someone confidentially you can call Childline on 0800 1111.
+You can post messages and get advice on Childline's Message boards or if you want to speak to someone confidentially you can call Childline on 0800 1111 or talk to one of their counsellors online.

 Report if you’re being threatened.